HassanAlgoz/transformer/README.md

 ```

 Note that `evaluate.py` has an `evaluate()` function, which `train.py` use to evaluate against the `val`idation set, whereas doing `python evaluate.py` does the evaluation against the `test` set.

+## Inspect

+The purpose of `inspect.ipynb` is to analyze the model.

+- Identify any potential issues
+   - Consistently incorrect labels for certain examples
+   - Overfitting or underfitting certain types of examples
+- Investigate how the model made predictions by:
+   - Reviewing the most important features
+   - Examining how changes to the input values affect the predictions
+- Form hypotheses for how to improve the model

 ## File structure semantics